project-icp/bee-pollinator-app/doc/phase-2/000_project_architecture_adr.md

   may save valuable time.
 For example, the time saved to search for a file or some bit of code that is in reality in the other repo.

+Furthermore, the [current version] of `node` [installed] in the App VM (0.10.32) will most likely _not_ run webpack or React.
+The possible alternatives for this are:

+1. **Upgrade Node version in App VM**
+    - This will allow us to use React
+    - This could potentially break the UI for Pollination Mapper, and start a chain reaction requiring us to update a great number of project dependencies, not all of which may be compatible with each other

+2. **Use Backbone instead of React**
+    - This will allow us to keep the current Node version
+    - Backbone is an older technology that is not actively maintained anymore (the latest version 1.3.3 is from two years ago), and we're on an even older version of Backbone and Marionette
+    - Starting a new project with old technology is risky, especially as we may be maintaining this project for some time to come, during which the technology will age more and become harder to use

+3. **Make a separate single-page app for Beekeepers**
+    - This will allow us to use React and keep the current Node version of Pollination Mapper
+    - The request authentication benefits (CSRF / CORS) we could get from colocating the new front-end with the API on the same domain will be lost.
+We'll have to figure out how to authenticate API calls (JWT?
+OAuth?
+      Simple Token?), and support it both in the front- and back-ends.
+    - Given the need to authenticate API calls, and the relative insecurity of allowing API access to a specific domain or hard-coded API key, both of which are available to the client, we may have to rely more on user authentication.
+This could move the need for users to login at a much earlier stage in the app workflow than previously thought.
+    - While deploying a static app may be easier, we will have to ensure correspondence with the separately deployed API version

+4. **Use a Docker for building React JavaScript assets**
+    - Just as we have a bundle script for Pollination Mapper, we use a bundle script that runs a Docker container with a proper version of Node to build the assets.
+This Docker container is only used at build time.
+    - This will allow us to use React and not touch the existing code for Pollination Mapper
+    - We will not have hot-reloading, but we wouldn't have it in a Backbone version either
+    - The build pipeline will look very similar to the existing one for Pollination Mapper

 ## Decision